baltricks/my-ml-learning-blog/_posts/2021-01-07-first-image-classifier 2.md

 Following the approach from the book (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) I could built this gui using the *IPython widgets*.

 But I was still working within my training notebook on Google Colab.
-What I really wanted was a separate notebook without all this training stuff: just my self-trained model and some widgets and actions to get predictions from test images.
+What I really wanted was a separate notebook without all this training stuff: just my self-trained model and some widgets and actions to get predictions with test images.

-# Running on a local notebook
+# Inference in a separate notebook
 In the meantime I had installed Anaconda on my local computer and started some Python lessons within local Jupyter Notebooks (I am a coder but a Python newbie).
 So it was nearby to install the missing packages (fastai and PyTorch) and go on with my prediction gui on my local computer.

 But I ran very soon into dependency issues.
 Finally this does the trick: